6 Ways the Cancer Support Community Serves Non-English-Speaking Patients

 1. The Helpline

-Anyone impacted by cancer can reach out to CSC’s Cancer Support Helpline—no matter where you live, and no matter what language you speak.
-Staffed by licensed social workers, resource specialists, and community navigators, the Helpline provides free cancer support and coaching services in both English and Spanish.
+Anyone impacted by cancer can reach out to CSC’s Cancer Support Helpline — no matter where you live, and no matter what language you speak.
+The Helpline provides free navigation for cancer patients or their loved ones in both English and Spanish.
 We also provide help in over 200 languages through a professional translation service.
 When needed, a live translator can join the Helpline call to provide proficient, nonbiased translation.

 Whether you are a cancer patient or survivor, caregiver or loved one to someone with cancer, the Helpline is here to help you navigate your questions, concerns, and needs.
 Reach out today through our live web chat service or give us a call at 888-793-9355.